 The Freudenberg RoRa – Paligo Racing driver lineup is thus both international and diverse: a Czech, an Austrian, a Dutch, and a German driver make for an exciting mix for the upcoming season.
 Alongside Zuda, the team includes Luis Rammerstofer, Ruben Bijman, and Mika Siebdrath.

-Zuda is enthusiastic: “I’m really excited to become part of a team with a strong track record in the IDM and at the World Championship level—it’s both motivating and challenging.
+Zuda is thrilled: “I’m really excited to join a team with a strong track record in the IDM and at the World Championship level—it’s both motivating and challenging.
 I’m preparing as thoroughly as possible, whether at the gym, playing hockey, or skiing.
 I’m going in without expectations, but I have clear goals—the most important thing for me is enjoying the ride, because that’s when I’m at my strongest.
-The switch from Supersport to a sportbike will be a challenge, but I want to get a quick grasp of the bike and adapt to it as best as I can.”
+The switch from Supersport a sportbike will be a challenge, but I want to get a quick grasp of the bike and adapt to it as best as I can.”